oneal2000/SurGE/README.md

 # SurGE

 Welcome to the official GitHub repository for SurGE.
 SurGE is a benchmark and dataset for end-to-end scientific survey generation in the computer science domain.

-Developed for the SIGIR Resource Track, SurGE provides a comprehensive resource for evaluating automated survey generation systems through both a large-scale dataset and a fully automated evaluation framework.
+SurGE provides a comprehensive resource for evaluating automated survey generation systems through both a large-scale dataset and a fully automated evaluation framework.

 ## Overview